How To Succeed When Printing In PLA

 PLA or Polylactic acid is a thermoplastic polyester.
 It is commonly derived from renewable resources, such as corn starch, tapioca roots or sugarcane.
 One of the most attractive things about PLA plastic is that it naturally degrades when exposed to the environment.
 For example, an item made of PLA plastic in the ocean has a degradation time on the order of six months to two years.
 Compare this to conventional plastics, which take from 500 to 1,000 years to degrade.
 It is important to point out that although PLA will degrade in an exposed natural environment it is very robust when used in any normal application such as a printed toy or a critical piece of a printer.
 In that respect you can think of it as being similar to iron.
 If you were to expose it to continuous moisture or leave it outside, it would "rust" and become unusable in short order.
 But if you had it in your home you would expect it to last nearly indefinitely.

-PLA is used in many industries from food packaging (like the pictured water bottles) to biodegradable medical implants such as sutures, tissue screws, and tacks.
+PLA plastic is used in many industries from food packaging (like the pictured water bottles) to biodegradable medical implants such as sutures, tissue screws, and tacks.
 PLA comes in a number of grades; scientific, medical, food safe, and then to the type of PLA used in consumer 3D printing.
 PLA's natural melting temperature is around 80C but it is mixed with other plastics to make it suitable for 3D printing.

-If you have printed with ABS, you will find PLA to be harder, wear more slowly, and be easier to get a nice flat part with.
+If you have printed with ABS filament, you will find PLA filament to be harder, wear more slowly, and be easier to get a nice flat part with.
 PLA is less thermally contractive and much easier to print big parts with.
 The thing to consider is that being stiffer and harder also means that it is more brittle.
 If the part you're printing will be used where it might receive a lot of banging or sharp collisions, PLA may not be the best material.